 What is Conductive Heat Transfer?

-Conduction heat transfer in solid bodies occurs due to molecular excitement or lattice vibrations due to free electrons.
-Whereas in liquids and gases it occurs due to molecular movements and molecular collision respectively.
+Conduction Heat Transfer is the transfer of heat within thermally conductive or thermally contacted bodies due to temperature difference.
+It occurs in solid bodies due to molecular excitement or lattice vibrations of free electrons.
+Whereas in liquids and gases conductive heat transfer occurs due to molecular movements and collision respectively.

 Fourier’s Law (Conduction Heat Transfer Calculation)